Active Learning for Cost-Sensitive Classification: Label Complexity Analysis

 Intuitively, the conditions in both coefficients correspond to the checks on the \emph{domination} and \emph{cost range} of a label in Lines~\ref{line:domination} and~\ref{line:range} of Algorithm~\ref{alg:a_cs}.
 Specifically, when $x \in \dis(r,y)$, there is confusion about whether $y$ is the optimal label or not, and hence $y$ is not dominated.
 The condition on $\gamma(x,y,\vFcsr(r))$ additionally captures the fact that a small cost range provides little information, even when $y$ is non-dominated.
 Collectively, the coefficients capture the probability of an example $x$ where the good classifiers disagree on $x$ in both predicted costs and labels.
 Importantly, the notion of good classifiers is via the algorithm-independent set $\vFcsr(r)$, and is only a property of $\Fcal$ and the data distribution.

 The definitions are a natural adaptation from binary classification~\citep{Hanneke2014}, where a similar disagreement region to $\dis(r,y)$ is used.
 Our definition asks for confusion about the optimality of a specific label $y$, which provides more detailed information about the cost-structure than simply asking for any confusion among the good classifiers.
-The $1/r$ scaling leads to bounded coefficients in many examples~\citep{Hanneke2014}, and we also scale by the cost range parameter $\psi$, so that the favorable settings for active learning can be concisely expressed as having $\theta_1,\theta_2$ bounded, as opposed to a complex function of $\psi$.
+The $1/r$ scaling \df{is in agreement with previous related definitions~\citep{Hanneke2014}}, and we also scale by the cost range parameter $\psi$, so that the favorable settings for active learning can be concisely expressed as having $\theta_1,\theta_2$ bounded, as opposed to a complex function of $\psi$.

-The next three results bound the labeling effort, defined in~\eqref{eq:label_effort}, in the high noise and low noise cases respectively.
-The low noise assumptions enables a significantly sharper bound. \begin{theorem} With probability at least $1-2\delta$, the label complexity of the algorithm over $n$ examples is at most
+The next three results bound the labeling effort~\eqref{eq:label_effort}, in the high noise and low noise cases respectively.
+The low noise assumptions enable significantly sharper bounds.
+Before stating the bounds, we recall that $L_1$ corresponds to the number of examples where at least one cost is queried, while $L_2$ is the total number of costs queried across all examples. \begin{theorem} With probability at least $1-\delta$, the label complexity of the algorithm over $n$ examples is at most \ifthenelse{\equal{\version}{arxiv}}{